qtov/onawoodenblock.com/content/About.md

 So, what is this blog about...

-I live in Cluj-Napoca.

 I wanted to make a blog, so I made it.
-I'll put food reviews (mostly orders, cause I don't really leave my house), cooking, coding, ceramics, and whatever I feel the need to write about.
+I'll put food reviews, cooking, coding, ceramics, and whatever I feel the need to write about.

 I make my own tea cups and so, I'd like to put them all here one day.
 The aestetic I'm going towards is wabi-sabi, all my cups need a touch of irregularity, imperfection and rawness.

-I don't own a kiln or studio yet, I'm just visiting a workshop once a week.
+I currently rent a place with some people and have our own workshop.
-But I do want and will have a kiln and a place to enjoy creating beauties to no end.
+But later in life I want to have my own place to enjoy creating beauties to no end.

 Later, I might open an online shop for cups, but that remains to be seen.